All Episodes

 So why do people believe what a computer model says is going to be the climate all over the world 25 years from now?

-And the only way some people can be forced to believe it is if they politicize it and tailor the message to already existing political sensibilities and opinions, and then get people in groups that liberals happen to approve of, like world bodies like the UN or the IPCC or the National Academy of Sciences, every corrupt liberal interest group you can get them endorsing the idea and memo.
+And the only way some people can be forced to believe it is if they politicize it and tailor the message to already existing political sensibilities and opinions, and then get people in groups that liberals happen to approve of, like world bodies like the UN or the IPCC or the National Academy of Sciences, every corrupt liberal interest group you can, get them endorsing the idea and bamboo.

-You turn it into a political issue, and it is unequivocally true.
+You turn it into a political issue and it is unequivocally true.

-You leave it as a science issue, and it doesn't exist.
+You leave it as a science issue and it doesn't exist.

 It falls apart.

-There are any evidence whatsoever.
+There in any evidence whatsoever.

-Would somebody please explain to me how you know that the climate at this moment is what is natural, normal, was intended by God or Gaia or whoever.
+And of course, my big question that nobody, no liberal has ever called here to try to explain to me, and I've invitations there every day, would somebody please explain to me how you know that the climate at this moment is what is natural, normal, was intended by God or GAA or whoever.

-But why who says, how do you know that whatever the climate's doing now is what is normal?
+But why, who says, how do you know that whatever the climate's doing now is what is normal?

 Why is this the baseline?